- Role-based, attribute-based, & just-in-time access to infrastructure

 Know who should be involved

 Many young and/or small companies don’t have a dedicated vendor manager on staff, so you may need to assign that responsibility to a third party.
 Regardless of who holds the vendor management role, make sure your management (usually the CIO or CISO) is involved in reviewing and selecting vendors.
 They should have a say in evaluating necessary business justifications and help you approve or disapprove vendors accordingly.

 Hold vendors to the same standards

-Just because your service providers meet your compliance criteria, it does not mean they will provide you a secure environment.
-If you have specific security expectations, include them in the vendor contract details up front.
+Just because your service providers meet your compliance criteria, it does not mean they will provide you with a secure environment.
+If you have specific security expectations, include them in the vendor contract details upfront.
 You cannot simply assume they will take responsibility for the level of security you require.